skrysmanski/ssh-env/README.md

 **Important:** Only checkin the *end* result of the following steps into Git (or the version control system of your choice).
 Do *not* check in results of any intermediary step.

  1. Copy your *private* key file into the `ssh-data` directory and name it `id_rsa`.
 Also copy your *public* key file into the `ssh-data` directory and name it `id_rsa.pub`.
 Make sure that you do *not* confuse these two files.
- 1. Run `./ssh-env keys check`
+ 1. Run `./ssh-env key check`
  1. If this shows `Encryption: encrypted, strong`, you're all set.
 You can skip to step 6.
 If not, or if you want to change the encryption password for the private key, continue with the next step.
  1. Go into the `ssh-data` directory and execute `ssh-keygen -o -p -f id_rsa`
- 1. Run `./ssh-env keys check` again and check that it prints out `Encryption: encrypted, strong`
+ 1. Run `./ssh-env key check` again and check that it prints out `Encryption: encrypted, strong`
  1. Check in both `id_rsa` and `id_rsa.pub`.

 That's it.